Is that just a myth or is there some truth to it?

 10 vegan foods high in B12

 While less common, here are foods you can easily incorporate into your diet to get more of this vital nutrient.
-A couple are quite controversial.
 Some are high even relative to meats, while others are only “high” versus other plant-based sources.
-So keep that in mind and pay attention as to how much is in each food on this list.

 1. Nutritional yeast